 The Olive Oil Harvest & Pressing

 Step in the footsteps of an ancient harvest and walk under olive trees that are over 1000 years old.
 Pick the olives, and visit the frantoio, olive mill – see the olives being pressed and bottled.
 Signor Carlo, an expert in the olive oil harvest, explains the history of the olive oil harvest and pressing.
 He brings you to the mill where the olives are cold-pressed into extra-virgin olive oil and shares tastings and discussions.
-You will learn about the organic olive oil growing process, its role in the Mediterranean diet, and how it’s used in the kitchen.
+You will learn about the organic olive oil making and growing process, its role in the Mediterranean diet, and how it’s used in the kitchen.

 Signor Carlo and Chef Stella welcome you to the kitchen where you will prepare four hands-on cooking classes during your stay using seasonal local products from the local garden and purveyors – my family even owns a butcher shop.
 In each cooking class, you will use seasonal and local products, while learning tricks of the kitchen and techniques.
 Learn how to prepare antipasto, – there’s even a pasta workshop Rome or risotto, main courses and desserts.
 Signor Carlo and Chef Stella lead you through the preparation, slicing, dicing, baking and cooking – turning local ingredients into delicious lunches and dinners.
 Learn how to make hearty soups, fresh pastas- gnocchi and ravioli, vegetables, fish, meat, vegetarian alternatives and desserts!
 Wine is included at each cooking class.
 Enjoy the best cooking Rome cooking classes!!!

 Recipes include: Eggplant bites, stuffed eggplant, and zucchini with Mozzarella.
 Fresh pasta is endless – with classics such as mezze maniche tossed with eggplant, olives, cherry tomatoes, or gnocchi and porcini mushrooms.
 Main courses such as: veal involtini with carrot velouté, fish with tomato and basil or grilled and stuffed chicken with cheese and herbs.
 Desserts are endless, but we’ll name a few: almond biscotti, apple cake and tarts made with a selection of homemade preserves or semi-freddo, a creamy ice cream cake.
 Everyone enjoys the foods made together in the cooking class with local wine included.